Are We Being Watched? Tens of Other Worlds Could Spot the Earth - Slashdot

 Yet, the time factor plays a big role - billions of suns ? light years apart, mutual observations are delayed, are they still valid?
 Alpha Centauri for sure, any other's?

-Guessing at alien technology is difficult (Score:2)
+Guessing at alien technology is difficult (Score:5, Informative)

 They are looking for worlds that could see us using our current technology.
 Its an interesting study, but 100 years ago we would have tried (and failed) with a very different technique (direct telescopic examination).
 100 years from now we may be using a completely different technology (solar system sized interferometers?, Some new trick to drastically reduce stray light in an image?
 X-ray telescopes?
 I have no idea) )

 We know nothing about alien technology (if it even exists).
-It may have followed simil
+It may have followed similar paths to ours, but it might be wildly different.

 Original paper?
 (Score:2)